Big farms set to lose in EU agriculture subsidy shake-up

 STICKING POINTS

-Some governments want to water down moves to harmonize subsidy payments based on the current size of holdings, rather than on historical production levels as at present.
+Some governments want to water down moves to harmonise subsidy payments based on the current size of holdings, rather than on historical production levels as at present.

 The present system disproportionately benefits those who in the years 2000-2002 had the largest output, for example industrial-scale grain producers in France's Paris basin.